-To abide in Christ means that a person must be in daily connection with Jesus Christ and must live His life (Gal.
-2:20).
-It is not probable for one branch to depend upon another for its liveliness; each must maintain its own personal connection with the vine.
+To abide in Christ means that a person must be in daily connection with Jesus Christ and must live His life (Galatians 2:20).
+It is not right for one branch to depend upon another for its life; each must have its own personal connection with the vine.
 Each member must bring its own fruits (Matthew 3:8).

-The erroneous belief that, “once in grace always in grace,” is denied by the teaching of the need to abide.
-The Bible teaches that it is possible for those who have been in Christ to cut their connection with Him and be lost (Heb.
-6:4–6.)
+The erroneous belief that, “once in grace always in grace,” is rejected by the teaching of the need to abide in Christ.
+The Bible teaches that it is possible for those who have been in Christ to cut their connection with Him and be lost (Hebrews 6:4–6).
 Thus, salvation is conditional upon abiding in Christ till the end (Hebrews 10:23, 24, 26).

-As men abide in Christ, Christ dwells in their hearts and they become partakers of the divine nature (2 Peter 1:4).
+As men abide in Christ, the Lord dwells in their hearts and they become partakers of the divine nature (2 Peter 1:4).
 Their minds become obedient to the will of God (1 John 5:14).
 People receive Christ by receiving His word.
-As they daily feed upon that Word (John 6:53), it will enlighten the mind and they will be able to walk in obedience to it principles through the enabling power of Christ (Col. 1:27).
+As they daily feed upon that Word (John 6:53) and pray, this will enlighten their minds and they will be able to walk in obedience to it principles through the enabling power of Christ (Colossians 1:27).

 The result will be that the believers will bear fruits.
 Thus, glory comes to God when His image is reflected in the lives of His followers (2 Corinthians 3:18).
 And the character of God will be vindicated when the believers through God’s grace, become partakers of the divine nature (John 13:35).